 The world now has that kind of danger in it – always.

-If you have a chance to release your nervous system trauma, you will still be hypervigilant in those environments, like driving a car, but it should not impact the rest of your life.
+If you have an opportunity to release some of your nervous system trauma, you will still be hypervigilant in those environments, like driving a car, or trusting people, but you will at least have some resiliency about how these experiences impact the rest of your life.

 Qi Gong – Lesson One